pjbooom/Minor-Project/State of Charge Simulations/voltage measuremnt with internal resistance drop/results/README.md

 The SOC–Voltage relationship is nonlinear, with a relatively flat region in the middle SOC range.
 In this region, large SOC changes produce very small voltage variations.
 This limits the reliability of voltage-based SOC estimation under practical operating conditions.

+## Polarisation voltage vs Time
+Polarization voltage increases exponentially due to the RC time constant representing electrochemical delay.
+It rises rapidly at first and then stabilizes when capacitor charging stops and resistor current equals the load current.